jemmy512/book-notes/Linux/understanding-linux-network-internals.md

 ## 25.13.
 Files and Directories Featured in This Chapter

 # 26. Neighboring Subsystem: Concepts
+It covers such general issues as:
+* The tasks taken on by a general neighboring infrastructure
+* Why caching is valuable
+* The states a neighbor entry in the cache can take
+* Reachability detection and Network Unreachability Detection (NUD)
+* What proxying is for

 ## 26.1.
 What Is a Neighbor?

+A host is your neighbor if it is connected to the same LAN and it is config- uredonthesameL3network.

+Hosts that are not neighbors must communicate through a gateway or router.

+Two hosts can still be neighbors if they are separated by a system on the L2 layer (a bridge).

 ## 26.2.
 Reasons That Neighboring Protocols Are Needed
 ### 26.2.1.
 When L3 Addresses Need to Be Translated to L2 Addresses
 ### 26.2.2.
 Shared Medium